 College Level Examination Program (CLEP)

 College Level Examination Program (CLEP) Students may earn academic credit through the College Board’s College Level Examination Program (CLEP) administered at Kent State by the Office of Academic Engagement and Degree Completion.
 CLEP allows a student to earn college credit for prior knowledge and move on to more advanced coursework sooner.
 Credit, but no letter grade, is granted for scores that meet the minimum for each exam as determined on the CLEP guide for the Kent State University Catalog in effect at the time of the exam.

-For additional CLEP information, including available tests, Kent State course equivalents and test dates, visit the Office of Academic Engagement and Degree Completion’s CLEP website.
+For additional CLEP information, including available tests, Kent State course equivalents and test dates, visit the Office of University Advising and Testing’s website.
 Refer to the Alternative Credit-Testing Eligibility policy at the end of this section for more regulations on earning credit through testing.

 College Tech Prep (CTP)

 Kent State University will award college credit to students who successfully complete an approved College Tech Prep (CTP) program at a high school or career center.
 Credit received through the CTP program is applied toward an appropriate degree at Kent State as identified in the signed articulation agreement.
-An articulated credit application for CTP credit is available from the CTP teacher or high school guidance counselor or on the Kent State College Tech Prep website.
+An articulated credit application for CTP credit is available from the CTP teacher or high school guidance counselor or on the Kent State Tech Prep website.